 Make sure to check the amount of time you’ll be allocated to deliver your presentation and the level of insight required.
 You won’t need to regurgitate an entire textbook, but neither should you just provide the basic knowledge.
 Ideally, you should put forward coherent points that introduce further areas of debate for your audience to explore further.
 So if you were presenting a topic related to sources of constitutional law, you could touch upon the debate surrounding the British Bill of Rights, highlighting some of the main points and indicating where this debate is heading in the future.

 Any point you make should be backed up with evidence either from your course syllabus or through further reading.
 Aim to use credible sources, such as academic literature, and try to verify the information you choose to include in your presentation from multiple sources.

 Delivering a presentation

-It goes without saying that you should practice your presentation before the big day.
-You need to make sure you have your timing down and that you don’t need read from your script too much – you need to keep your audience engaged.
-Staring at your notes and mumbling isn’t the best recipe for this.
+It goes without saying that you should practise your presentation before the big day.
+You need to make sure you have your timing down and that you avoid reading from your script as a default.
+This will help to keep your audience engaged.
+Staring at your notes and mumbling is never the best strategy.

 Engaging your audience

-Making eye contact, maintaining an upright posture and speaking clearly is also a must.
-Obviously, you’re likely to be slightly nervous when presenting, but this is normal for everyone.
-You don’t want to talk at 200mph.
+Making eye contact, maintaining an upright posture and speaking clearly are all crucial.
+Obviously, you may still be nervous when presenting, but remember that everyone feels nervous to varying degrees before standing in front of an audience and presenting a topic.
 Take a few deep breaths and make sure you have water at the ready, just in case your throat dries up.

 Other ways to engage the audience is to use hand gestures and ask rhetorical questions.
 Only use humour when you know it’s going to go down a treat.
 If in doubt, don’t.